 - Darian Bird, senior

 King Chavez Parks Future Faculty Fellows is a State of Michigan fully funded initiative supporting graduate students whose career path will lead them to the teaching profession in post-secondary education.
+New procedures and a complete description of the FFF program are available here: KCP FFF 2021-2022 Informational Sheet REV.pdf 2020 awardees:

 - Gloria Marquez